Claude AI Search Guide: Optimize for Brave Search & Brand Visibility

 A New AI Search Engine Just Entered the Game

 Google.
 ChatGPT.
-Perplexity.
 These are the names marketers already track for brand visibility.

 Now add one more: Claude.

-Anthropic's Claude AI launched web search in early 2025, and it is quickly becoming a major discovery channel.
-Unlike ChatGPT which uses Bing, Claude searches the web through Brave Search — and the results are strikingly different from what you see on Google.
+Anthropic's Claude AI web search launched in early 2025, and it is quickly becoming a major discovery channel for brand visibility in ai search.
+Unlike ChatGPT which uses Bing, Claude AI vs Google search reveals a key difference: Claude searches the web through Brave Search — and the results are strikingly different from what you see on Google.
+This new landscape demands a fresh approach to claude ai search optimization.

 Here is why this matters: when someone asks Claude "what's the best project management tool for remote teams," Claude searches the web, reads the results, and generates an answer with citations.
 If your brand is not in those results, you are invisible to every Claude user making that query.